American Express: 1920s–1970s

+In 1960, Howard L. Clark became president and CEO of the company.

 In 1966, American Express introduced the Gold Card for "big-spending members".

 In 1977, James D. Robinson III became chairman and CEO of the company.

 In 1979, American Express acquired 50% of the cable subsidiary of Warner Communications, forming Warner-Amex Satellite Entertainment, for $175 million in cash and short-term notes.
 It owned two-thirds of Qube, an experimental two-way cable TV service, along with MTV, Nickelodeon, and The Movie Channel.
-The venture was unprofitable, and, in 1985, Amex sold its 50% interest to Viacom for $450 million.
+The venture was unprofitable, and, in 1985, Amex sold its 50% interest back to Warner Communications for $450 million.

-1980s and 1990s
+1980s

 In the 1980s, American Express embarked on an effort to become a financial services holding company and made several acquisitions, creating an investment banking arm.
-In mid-1981 it purchased Sanford I. Weill's Shearson Loeb Rhoades, the second-largest securities firm in the United States to form Shearson/American Express.
-Shearson Loeb Rhoades itself was the culmination of several mergers in the 1970s as Weill's Hayden, Stone & Co. merged with Shearson, Hammill & Co. in 1974, to form Shearson Hayden Stone.
-Shearson Hayden Stone then merged with Loeb, Rhoades, Hornblower & Co. (formerly Loeb, Rhoades & Co.) to form Shearson Loeb Rhoades in 1979.
-With capital totaling $250 million at the time of its acquisition, Shearson Loeb Rhoades was the second-largest brokerage firm, behind Merrill Lynch.
+In June 1981 it acquired Sanford I. Weill's Shearson Loeb Rhoades, which at the time was Wall Street's second-largest brokerage firm after Merrill Lynch, to form Shearson/American Express.
+Shearson became an independent subsidiary of American Express, retaining its own management and board of directors, and American Express operated as four principal units: Travel Related Services, Fireman's Fund Insurance Companies, the American Express International Banking Corporation, and Shearson Loeb Rhoades Inc.

-After the purchase of Shearson, Weill was given the position of president of American Express in 1983.
-Weill grew increasingly unhappy with responsibilities within the company and his conflicts with CEO James D. Robinson III.
-Weill soon realized that he was not positioned to be named CEO and resigned in August 1985.
+After the purchase of Shearson, Weill was given the position of president of American Express in February 1983.
+Weill eventually grew restless, especially after his proposed private buy-out of the firm's Fireman's Fund Insurance was rejected, and resigned in August 1985.
 In 1984, American Express acquired Lehman Brothers and added it to the Shearson family, creating Shearson Lehman/American Express.
-Lehman CEO and former trader Lewis Glucksman became CEO of Shearson Lehman/American Express.
-In 1984, Shearson/American Express acquired Investors Diversified Services (IDS), bringing with it a fleet of financial advisors and investment products.
+Peter A. Cohen, chairman and CEO of Shearson/American Express, assumed the same posts with the new company.
 In 1988, Shearson Lehman acquired the E.F.
 Hutton & Co., a brokerage firm that was merged with the investment banking business.
 The investment banking arm was renamed Shearson Lehman Hutton, Inc.